zhuweipu/boom-template/README.md

 # FAQ #

+### How can I add peripherals such as testchipip to BOOM?

+This repository is based off of https://github.com/ucb-bar/project-template and follows a similar procedure to add peripherals.
+Here is a brief set of instructions to follow:

+First, add your submodule, say `yourproject` to the `boom-template` repository.
+Your sources should be in the `yourproject/src/main/scala/...` directory.
+Next, in the `build.sbt` you need to add a new line indicating what projects (rocket-chip, boom, etc) `yourproject` depends on.
+It would look something like this:

+    lazy val yourproject = (project in file("yourproject")).settings(commonSettings).dependsOn(rocketchip, boom)

+Next, to make sure that `make` notices changed sources, add `yourproject` to `EXTRA_PACKAGES` in the `Makefrag`.
+Now, your sources should be found and built in the SBT build.
+If you want to make the default project be `yourproject` make sure to also change the following line in `build.sbt`:

+    onLoad in Global ~= (_ andThen ("project yourproject" :: _))

+For more detailed instructions please go to the `project-template` repository.

 ### Searching through the codebase is confusing -- How can I generate ctags for easy code navigation? ###

 Located in `boom-template/scripts/` is a quick ctags script called `gen-tags.sh` to help parse the codebase for